-Accounts receivable of \$129,971 and \$127,790 at December 31, 2023 and 2022, respectively, are considered by the Center's management to be fully collectible and accordingly, the Center elects not to establish an allowance against the accounts.
+Accounts receivable of \$127,791 at December 31, 2023 are considered by the Center's management to be fully collectible and accordingly, the Center elects not to establish an allowance against the accounts.

 Property And Equipment

 Property and equipment are recorded at cost, if purchased, or at estimated fair market value on the date of receipt, if donated, less accumulated depreciation computed using the straight-line method over their estimated service lives, which range from 5 to 39 years.
 Expenditures greater than \$1,000 are reviewed for capitalization.
 Expenditures for repairs and maintenance are charged to expense as incurred, and additions and improvements that significantly extend the lives of assets are capitalized.